cha0s/clidom/README.md

 }
 ```

-You can of course use this with ny other UNIX application, for instance if we
+You can of course use this with any other UNIX application, for instance if we
 wanted to remove all the wrapping JSON, we could do this:

 ```